Teaching Assistant at Chiltern Way Academy Trust

 Description

-• working collaboratively with colleagues.
+• Working collaboratively with colleagues.

-• seeking help and advice as appropriate.
+• Seeking help and advice as appropriate.

-• building on and developing prior specialists knowledge and experience.
+• Building on and developing prior specialists knowledge and experience.

-• undertaking further training as appropriate.
+• Undertaking further training as appropriate.

-• seeking to improve practice via observation and discussion with colleagues
+• Seeking to improve practice via observation and discussion with colleagues.

 Responsibilities

-• To undertake work/care/support programmes and to enable access to learning and to assist a teacher in the management of pupils in the classroom.
+To undertake work /care / support programmes and to enable access to learning and to assist a teacher in the management of students in the classroom.
+To support teaching staff in the development and education of students with the provision of specialist skills as appropriate.

-• To undertake any duties of an appropriate nature as may be reasonably required by the Head of Campus
+• To undertake any duties of an appropriate nature as may be reasonably required by the Head of Campus.

 • To assist teachers to maintain both the health and safety of all students and good order and discipline: to do so within the school’s policies and guidelines.